AGENDA

 • Juliette Caulkins, Executive Director, B Lab Europe

-ACCELERATING REGENERATIVE AGRICULTURE PRACTICES FOR CROP PROTECTION AND SUSTAINABLE OUTCOMES
+ACCELERATING REGENERATIVE AGRICULTURE PRACTICES FOR SUSTAINABLE OUTCOMES

 • How do you define Regenerative Agriculture in the general sense and in the context of coffee production?